The views expressed by the hosts on this program, rooted in a daily and relentless, unstoppable pursuit of the truth.

 Bush is responsible.

-We got a serious global war on terror, and we have to win it or else.
+Any normal person, rational person connecting these dots concludes we've got a serious global war on terror and we have to win it or else.

 That's what I get when I connect the dots.

-But when liberal democrats and the American left connect the dots, they see a campaign issue.
+But when liberal Democrats and the American left connect the dots, they see a campaign issue.

-Chris Matthews talking to Michael Scheuer, uh former covert CIA officer about the bombings in Jordan.
+So to the media last night, let's go to Hardball with Chris Matthews talking to Michael Scheuer, a former covert CIA officer about the bombings in Jordan.

-This I was referring to this the other day, too.
+I was referring to this the other day, too.

 Used to never see this.